How to Get Viewers on Twitch: 40 Proven Ways to Boost Your Channel

 10. Participate in Collaborations

 Other fun redemptions are things like working out, eating a hot pepper, showing an adorable pet, or having to drop an important item in a certain game.
-Your channel redemptions should relate to your brand, but they should also be fun things that people want to see you do.
-This will make them want to watch you so they can earn those points!
+Your channel redemptions should relate to your brand, but they should also be fun things people want to see you do.

 13. Create Your Own Discord

 Discord has a ton of integrations and customizable options.
-It allows you to automatically make an announcement every time you go live, so your biggest fans will always see it.
-You can create your own channels and categories that correspond with your brand.
-Your fans can have a community that’s all about you.
+You can make an announcement whenever you go live so all your fans will see it, create special categories that correspond with your brand, and host special events for your biggest supporters.
 The bots can help you with moderation, and the custom Discord emotes can help you with branding.

-It may be hard to get people to come to your Discord in the beginning but start anyway.
-This is a place where your biggest fans can come to support you, and it’s important to have that as soon as possible.
+It may be hard to get people to come to your Discord in the beginning, but start anyway.
+It’s a place where your biggest fans can come to support you, and it’s important to have that as soon as possible.

 14. Play in Tournaments